RentAKloud/rentakloud/api/README.md

 ### Updating the Models

 To reflect your latest changes in schema in the code, you need to update the prisma client.
-This happens automatically on migration.
+This happens automatically on `migrate dev`.

 ```
 npx prisma generate